-- Each Step 1: Learning Plan submitted for recertification cycles ending May 31, 2017, will be required to include a performance indicator from Ethics and Professionalism 1.1-1.6. - Each Step 2: Activity Log submitted for recertification cycles ending May 31, 2017, must include at least 1 Continuing Professional Education Unit (CPEU) with a performance indicator from Ethics and Professionalism 1.1-1.6.
+- Each Step 1: Learning Plan submitted for will be required to include a practice competency and subsequent performance indicator from Sphere 1: Ethics and Professionalism (Competencies 1.1-1.6). - Each Step 2: Activity Log submitted must include at least 1 Continuing Professional Education Unit (CPEU) with a performance indicator from an ethics-related practice competency goal (1.1.1-1.6.5).